vdemichev/DiaNN/README.md

 * **Empirical.Quality** when using QuantUMS reflects the agreement of relative precursor quantities obtained using different quantitative features (MS1 / fragment ions)
 * **Normalisation.Noise** reflects the noisiness of the RT-dependent normalisation factor calculated for the precursor
 * **Ms1.Profile.Corr** a score that reflects the similarity between MS1 and MS2 extracted ion chromatograms (XICs)
+* **Averagine** a score that reflects how well the isotope cluster matches the averagine model
 * **Evidence** the sum of correlation scores for the XICs of the top 6 library fragments and the precursor m/z (MS1)
 * **Mass.Evidence** a score that reflects MS2-level evidence for the spectrum originating from an ion with m/z matching that of the reported precursor
 * **Channel.Evidence** a score that reflects the quality of evidence supporting correct channel assignment for the precursor